DamianMac/damianmac.github.io/_posts/2014-07-14-human-benefits-of-a-microservice-architecture.md

 It's a style brought into popularity by the bigger internet companies with large scaling needs, [Netflix](https://www.netflix.com/) is a popularly cited example.
 A microservice architecture allows applications to scale without a need for a single, locking database.
 It also means individual pieces can be scaled and load balanced in a granular way, data can be stored in many places in formats and structures optimised for fast querying and it can be all kept (eventually consistent) by way of background processses acting on events raised throughout the system.

-However it's the more human benfits of microservices which I want to discuss in this post.
+However it's the more human benefits of microservices which I want to discuss in this post.

 ## Agile Spaghetti ##